wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    1. Additional records MUST only be included when the server is authorative for the zone, and the records are DNSSEC signed.

-   2. The DNSSEC supporting information necessary to perform validation on the records MUST be included.
+   2. The supporting DNSSEC information necessary to perform validation on the records MUST be included.

    3. The authoritative nameserver SHOULD include as many of the additional records as will fit in the response.
-Each Additional record MUST have its matching Supporting information.
 Additional records MUST be inserted in the order specified in the Additional records list.

-   4. Operators SHOULD only include Additional answers that they expect a client to actually need.
+   4. Operators SHOULD only include Additional answers that they expect a client to need.

 5. Additional records pseudo-RR

    To allow the authoritative nameserver operator to configure the name server with the additional records to serve when it receives a query to a label, we introduce the Additional Resource Record (RR).
+This resource record is used to provide instruction to the nameserver (and to allow transfer from master to slave), it does not actually carry the information from authorative to recursive - the information is transmitted in the additional section.

 5.1.
 File Format